paneer pakora recipe with step by step photos – these tasty paneer pakoras are crisp from outside and soft from inside.

 chop the paneer into cubes or squares.

-next add 1 pinch turmeric powder, 1 to 2 pinches red chili powder, 1 to 2 pinches garam masala powder, 1 pinch asafoetida, ½ teaspoon carom seeds and salt. mix very well.
+next add 1 pinch turmeric powder, 1 to 2 pinches red chili powder, 1 to 2 pinches garam masala powder, 1 pinch asafoetida, ½ teaspoon carom seeds and salt. mix well.

 heat mustard oil for deep frying in a kadai or pan.